QuothTheRaven42/RPG-Creator/README.md

 # RPG Creator

 `RPG Creator` is a command-line Python project for generating fantasy RPG characters and running a simple party-vs-enemy battle loop.
-The codebase focuses on a small set of tabletop-style mechanics: randomized stats, race and class bonuses, inventory, combat, experience gain, level-ups, and character-sheet export.
+The codebase focuses on a small set of tabletop-style mechanics: randomized stats, race and class bonuses, inventory, combat, experience gain, level-ups, character-sheet export, and character-sheet import.

 ## Features

-- Create a party of `1` to `6` player characters.
+- Import a saved character sheet for the first party member.
-- Play as `Barbarian`, `Cleric`, `Wizard`, `Sorcerer`, `Fighter`, or `Rogue`.
+- Create additional `Barbarian`, `Cleric`, `Wizard`, `Sorcerer`, `Fighter`, or `Rogue` characters interactively.
 - Choose from `Human`, `Dwarf`, `Elf`, `Gnome`, and `Halfling`.
 - Roll randomized HP and core ability scores, then apply race and class modifiers.
 - Fight a chosen enemy type against a chosen enemy count.